onehilltech/promises/README.md

 ### Promise.all

-The library implements `Promise.all`, which is resolved if all promises are resolved is rejected if any of the promises is rejected.
+The library implements `Promise.all`, which is resolved if **all** promises are resolved and rejected if **any** of the promises is rejected.

 ### Promise.race

-The library implements `Promise.race`, which is settled with any of the promises is either resolved or rejected.
+The library implements `Promise.race`, which is settled when the first promise is either resolved or rejected.

 ## Android Support